timwoj/shadowcraft-vm/README.md

 The same destroy/up cycle needs to happen if you change the node.json file as well.

 ## Running Shadowcraft from the VM

-The engine is automatically started by the UI backend script.
-This is called from /etc/rc.local.

 Once the VM is up and configured, you can get to the Shadowcraft UI by opening a web browser on your local machine and going to http://localhost:8080.